 We no longer sell or stock second hand and new printers in our shop.
 You can purchase printers from Officeworks, JBHiFi, BigW, Computer World, Kmart, IT Warehouse, IT Supermarket, MSY and other local retailers.
 You can buy a multi function printer compatible with Linux for under $60.
 Look out for specials, we’ve seen inkjet printers go for as low as $15.

 You can also buy from second hand dealers, computer swap meets, and individual sellers from second hand trading publications, they will have lower prices than retail stores.
 When buying printers from second hand dealers, it is always good practice to check you can return the printer if it does not work with your system.

 Check the cost of ink cartridges

 Check the cost of ink cartridges before purchasing a printer.
 Cartridges for some models cost as much as $90.
 Sometimes a cheaper generic cartridge could be used.
 Also there are refillable ink kits available which are a cheaper option again.

 Printer Set Up is not Automatic

-Computerbank can configure your computer or you can set up the printer yourself.
-The instructions are in our user guide.
-“How do I set up my Printer?” which is included in the computer guide we gave you when you bought the computer.
-There is a copy of these instructions on your computer desktop called The Compact Guide to the Computerbank Computer.
+Instructions for setting up a printer can be found under “How do I set up my Printer?” which is included in the computer guide we gave you when you bought the computer.
+There is a copy of these instructions included in the documents folder as well.